PurpleBooth/purplebooth-co-uk-v2/content/post/I-is-for-Interface-Segregation-principle.md

 A simple idea.
 Frequently misunderstood.
 However, with a little insight it can lower the coupling between your services and classes that depend on them, allowing you to quickly make radical changes to how your services are implemented, in a way that has limited impact on classes that have dependencies on them.
 This means simpler and faster refactoring, and there's nothing I love more than a refactoring session that is done in half an hour rather than half a day.

-The next item in our tour of SOLID is the dependency inversion principle.
+The next item in our tour of SOLID is the [Dependency Inversion Principle](/post/D-is-for-Dependency-Inversion-Principle).